openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/02-deploying-a-kafka-connect.md

 debezium-connect-6fc5b7f97d-g4h2l   1/1     Running             0          90s
 ```

+> This step might take a couple minutes.

 ## Verify that Connect is up and contains Debezium

 When the Connect node is up and running, we can verify the plugins available.
 AMQ streams allows us to manage most of the Kafka ecosystem components as Kubernetes custom resources.
-Hence, the inforamtion regarding Kafka Connect, is now available as part of the `status` section of the KafkaConnect resource.
+Hence, the information regarding Kafka Connect, is now available as part of the `status` section of the KafkaConnect resource.

 List all plug-ins available for use.